The best events happening around Ireland this weekend

 Thinking of making a career change?
 These are the books you should read first

-You and millions of others have found work a real slog these last few months.
-But before you jump ship, get some advice from the professionals courtesy of these books.
+Found work a real slog these last few months?
+Before you jump ship, get some advice from the professionals courtesy of these books.

 Making a career change is a big decision and one that requires a lot of thought and planning.
 Luckily, it’s never been a better time to be a career-focused woman and there are so many inspirational stories out there to help you make your next move.